Graph-based Algorithm Unfolding for Energy-aware Power Allocation in Wireless Networks: Introduction

-Mathematically, optimal power allocation takes the form of maximizing a system-level EE performance function subject to constraints on resource budgets.
-Despite the widespread use of traditional convex optimization in wireless communications~\cite{luo2006introduction,mattingley2010real,gershman2010convex}, this theory is incapable of directly handling the problem at hand due to the nonconvex nature of EE metrics.
-Indeed, EE-oriented problems in interference-limited networks are typically NP-hard~\cite{luo2008dynamic,li2013energy,salaun2018optimal}.
-Although monotonic programming has been employed to reduce the computational time of branch-and-bound (BB) procedures~\cite{matthiesen2018optimization,matthiesen2020globally}, the performance of such globally optimal methods scales poorly with the size of the network.
-Hence, several suboptimal methods based on optimization theory have been developed to obtain approximate power policies while promoting scalability.
-These classical methods can be broadly categorized into those based on interference cancellation~\cite{jin2020multiple}, matching theory~\cite{fang2016energy,zhou2016energy}, Lagrangian dual decomposition~\cite{dong2014optimal,fang2019optimal}, and successive convex (or concave) approximation (SCA)~\cite{al2019energy,long2020non,yang2017unified,matthiesen2020globally,su2020energy,efrem2019dynamic,li2014max}.
-Our special interest lies in the last of these classical approaches due to its popular adoption and guaranteed convergence.
-SCA has proven state-of-the-art performance in the maximization of some EE metrics such as the system global EE (GEE)~\cite{al2019energy,long2020non,zappone2017globally} and the minimum of individual EE (MEE)~\cite{li2014max,vilni2018energy}.
-However, for metrics involving the weighted sum or product of {node-wise} EE there is a notable gap in performance between SCA solutions and global optima even with only seven users~\cite{matthiesen2018optimization}.
+Mathematically, optimal power allocation takes the form of maximizing a system-level EE performance function subject to constraints on resource budgets. \colored{In interference-limited networks, typical EE metrics are non-convex in nature, including the system global EE (GEE), the minimum of node-wise EE (MEE), and the weighted sum of EE (WSEE).
+Among them, WSEE is a particularly challenging objective -- taking the form of a sum of fractions with non-concave numerators, thereby rendering the WSEE maximization problem NP-hard~\cite{luo2008dynamic,li2013energy,salaun2018optimal,freund2001solving}. } Although monotonic programming has been employed to reduce the computational time of branch-and-bound procedures, the performance of such globally optimal methods scales poorly \colored{with the feasible space} and with the size of the network~\cite{matthiesen2018optimization}. \colored{Hence, it is impractical for wireless deployment requiring real-time power allocation decisions, thus motivating several suboptimal techniques} to obtain approximate power policies while promoting scalability. \colored{Based on optimization models involved,} these classical methods can be broadly categorized into those based on interference cancellation~\cite{jin2020multiple,mai2022energy}, matching theory~\cite{fang2016energy,zhou2016energy}, Lagrangian dual decomposition~\cite{dong2014optimal,fang2019optimal}, and \colored{successive concave approximation} (SCA)~\cite{al2019energy,long2020non,zappone2017globally,yang2017unified,matthiesen2020globally,su2020energy,efrem2019dynamic,li2014max}.
+Our special interest lies in the last of these classical approaches due to its popular adoption and {guaranteed first-order convergence~\cite{yang2017unified}.
+SCA has numerically proved near-optimal} performance in the maximization of GEE~\cite{al2019energy,long2020non,zappone2017globally} and MEE~\cite{li2014max,vilni2018energy}.
+However, for WSEE, even though SCA performs better than the other classical methods~\cite{nguyen2018energy}, there is still a notable gap in performance between SCA solutions and global optima even with only seven users~\cite{matthiesen2018optimization,matthiesen2020globally}.
 In addition, the time-varying channel characteristics pose a harsher requirement on computational efficiency as the allocation needs to be faster than the channel coherence time.
-In this context, the nested iterative nature of SCA can preclude its practical implementation.
+In this context, the nested iterative nature of SCA may preclude its practical implementation.
 We seek to overcome these identified challenges by enhancing SCA with data-driven machine learning elements.